wasanafernandomindclinic/wasanafernandomindclinic.github.io/_posts/2025-06-18-introtoaddiction.md

 Effective prevention of addiction occurs at three main levels:

 **Primary Prevention**
-primary, secondary, and tertiary.
 Primary prevention aims to stop substance use before it begins by focusing on the general population, especially individuals who have not yet experimented with or initiated the use of psychoactive substances.
 Strategies include school-based education, public awareness campaigns, and youth-focused programs that build coping skills, resilience, and healthy decision-making (UNODC, 2023; WHO, 2010).

 **Secondary Prevention**
 Secondary prevention focuses on individuals at higher risk, such as those with a family history of addiction or early signs of substance use.
 Screening tools such as the Alcohol Use Disorders Identification Test (AUDIT), the CRAFFT questionnaire, and the Alcohol, Smoking, and Substance Involvement Screening Test (ASSIST) help detect early risk.
 These tools are commonly followed by brief counselling sessions or early support interventions to prevent progression to addiction (Babor et al., 2001; Knight et al., 2002; WHO, 2010).